sanfinity-Iot/openremote/Tutorial:-Connect-your-MQTT-Client.md

 - Port: `1883` for localhost (no SSL), `8883` for hosted environment (SSL)
 - password: the secret generated for the mqtt service user (you can find it on the mqttuser users page)
 - username: `master:mqttuser` ({realm}:{user})
-- clientID: `client123` (this can be anything you like but must be unique - Any existing connection with the same client ID will be replaced)
+- clientID: `client123` (this can be anything you like but must be unique - Any existing connection with the same client ID will be replaced.
+Make sure this clientID remains identical.)

 ## Subscribe to attributes using the MQTT API
 In this tutorial we will be looking at specific attributes of a specific asset.
 There are [many more options](https://github.com/openremote/openremote/wiki/User-Guide%3A-Manager-APIs#mqtt-api-mqtt-broker) of subscribing to (all) updates of assets and attributes.
 The asset attributes that you will be subscribing to can be written by the user, by rules, or can be a live value gathered through an Agent link with another device in the field.
 You can imagine this boolean value could toggle a function of the device subscribed to the attribute